Off pump and On pump coronary artery bypass surgery

-In short, surgeons use a vein or artery from another part of the body to create a 'bypass' so that the blood may flow to the blocked coronary artery.
-The patient is put under general anaesthesia and the surgeons begin by making an incision in the middle of the chest.
+In short, surgeons use a vein or artery from another part of the body to create a ‘bypass’ so that the blood may flow to the blocked coronary artery.
+The patient is put under general anesthesia and the surgeons begin by making an incision in the middle of the chest.
 The breastbone is separated in order to create an opening through which the heart region may be accessed.

 At this point, most patients are put on a bypass pump or heart-lung bypass machine.
 This is known as an on-pump coronary artery bypass.
 Essentially, all the work of the heart and lungs is then done by the machine, for the duration of the procedure.
 It adds oxygen to the blood before circulation to the body and then removes carbon dioxide from the blood as it returns.

 The surgeon then takes a vein or artery from another part of the body.
 This is fashioned into a bypass wherein one end is connected to the coronary artery while the other connects to the aorta.
 This allows blood to flow around the blocked section so normal circulation is restored.
-Some of the common veins and arteries used as a graft in the procedure are the saphenous vein (from the leg), the radial artery (from the wrist) and the internal mammary artery or IMA (which lies in the chest and is already connected to a branch of the aorta).
+Some of the common veins and arteries used as a graft in the procedure are the saphenous vein (from the leg), the radial artery (from the wrist), and the internal mammary artery or IMA (which lies in the chest and is already connected to a branch of the aorta).

 When the procedure is complete, the breastbone is closed with steel wires (which will remain in the body) and the chest with stitches.

 In some cases a patient may not be put on a bypass machine.
 In these instances, the procedure is done while the heart is still beating.
 This procedure is known as an off-pump coronary artery bypass (OPCAB).
 This is a far more complex and technically challenging procedure.
-But, the benefits to the patient can be quicker recovery, fewer blood transfusions, a shorter stay in hospital and even fewer complications in terms of the response of the immune system.
+But, the benefits to the patient can be quicker recovery, fewer blood transfusions, a shorter stay in the hospital, and even fewer complications in terms of the response of the immune system.